 Informed consent is a process by which an individual voluntarily expresses willingness to participate in research after having been informed of all aspects of the research that are relevant to his or her decision.
 Informed consent is rooted in the ethical principle of respect for persons and is a fundamental component of conducting ethically sound research involving human subjects.
 It is not merely a form or a signature, but a process that involves information exchange, assessment of comprehension, and assurance of voluntariness on the part of both the potential study participant and the study staff member who obtains informed consent from the participant.
-Details regarding the informed consent process to be undertaken in each HPTN study are provided in each study-specific procedures (SSP) manual.
-In addition, each HPTN CRS must develop a Standard Operating Procedure (SOP) for obtaining informed consent from potential study participants as a condition for study activation (see also Section 10); CRSs are encouraged to seek IRB/EC review and approval of these procedures.
-Section 4 of the HIV Prevention Trials Network Ethics Guidance for Research (revised 2009), also provides points to consider in the development and implementation of the informed consent process.
+Details regarding the informed consent process to be undertaken in each HPTN study are provided in Study-Specific

+Procedures (SSP) manuals.
+In addition, each HPTN CRS must develop an SOP for obtaining informed consent from potential study participants as a condition for study activation (see also Section 10); CRSs are encouraged to seek IRB/EC review and approval of these procedures.
+Section 4 of the HIV Prevention Trials Network (HPTN) Ethics Guidance for Research (revised February 2020) also provides points to consider in the development and implementation of the informed consent process.

-CRSs staff may also seek input from the local Community Advisory Board (CAB) early in the consent development process.
+CRS staff may also seek input from the local Community Advisory Board (CAB) early in the consent development process.
 CABs may provide input on appropriate translation and incentives within the informed consent forms, or any other documents that the CRS develops to use during the consent process.